John Tonkin: In opposition (1947–1953)

 Tonkin lost his position as a minister when Labor lost the 1947 state election to the Liberal–Country Party Coalition.
 Wise continued as the party's leader, losing the 1950 state election.
 In that election, Tonkin's seat of North-East Fremantle was abolished due to a redistribution, so he transferred to the new seat of Melville.
 Wise resigned as Labor Party leader in June 1951 to be appointed administrator of the Northern Territory.
 In the ensuing leadership ballot, Hawke was elected leader and Tonkin was elected as his deputy.
 Outside of parliament, Tonkin was president of the East Fremantle Football Club from March 1947 to December 1953.

 Hawke government (1953–1959)

 After six years in opposition, Labor won the 1953 state election.
 As Tonkin was the deputy leader, Hawke allowed him to choose his own portfolios, and Tonkin made himself the minister for works and the minister for water supplies.
-He was attracted to those positions as they were "big spending departments", saying that those positions were "the greatest opportunity... where one can achieve most".
+He was attracted to those positions as they were "big spending departments", saying those positions were "the greatest opportunity... where one can achieve most".
 For the first fifteen months of the Hawke ministry, Tonkin was also the minister for education after some persuasion by Hawke.
 In 1955, Tonkin became the first deputy premier as well.
 He had been in the role unofficially since the 1953 state election, and had been acting premier from May to July 1953 whilst Hawke was attending the coronation of Elizabeth II.